Lecture 1: the Limits to Life

 Throughout history, many conflicts and ongoing strife in these regions have their roots in religious or cultural institutions, which more often than not have been sources of conflict rather than peace, prosperity, equality, or growth for all.

-The reason for focusing so much on people is not simply to criticise religion, but to illustrate how having too many people on the planet has created wide-ranging impacts on life on Earth.
+The reason for focusing so much on people is not to criticise religion, but to illustrate how having many people on the planet has created wide-ranging impacts on life on Earth.
+Whether we have too many people is a subject of much debate, and there is disagreement between people who make their argument on economic terms and those who make it on environmental terms.

 Much of this began with the Industrial Revolution in North America and Europe, which led to the excessive combustion of fossil fuels.
 Coal, gas, and oil were consumed in vast quantities to grow the economies of these industrialised countries.
-The result: excessive carbon dioxide was emitted into the atmosphere.
-Since the 1900s, the developed nations in the global north have contributed the most, per capita, to climate change.
+This released excessive carbon dioxide into the atmosphere.
+Since the 1900s, the developed nations in the Global North have contributed the most, per capita, to climate change.

 South Africa, although developing, is the most industrialised country in Africa, and it ranks among the world’s top contributors to carbon emissions.

-Countries that are now industrialising rapidly, such as those in Africa, North Africa, Saudi Arabia, the Middle East, China, Japan, and Southeast Asia, are increasing their carbon emissions at a faster rate than the global north presently, as they attempt to close economic gaps.
+Countries that are now industrialising rapidly, such as those in Africa, North Africa, Saudi Arabia, the Middle East, China, Japan, and Southeast Asia, are increasing their carbon emissions at a faster rate than the Global North at present, as they attempt to close economic gaps.

-There has been a decline in Europe’s carbon emissions, particularly among Scandinavian countries which have shifted much of their energy supply to renewables.
-The United States has not decreased emissions as much, for various political reasons, but still shows a downward trend.
+There has been a decline in Europe’s carbon emissions, particularly among Scandinavian countries, which have shifted much of their energy supply to renewables.
+The United States has not decreased emissions as much, for various political reasons, yet still shows a downward trend.

 Poorer regions with the highest population growth have the lowest levels of healthcare, highest child mortality rates, and highest rates of HIV/AIDS.